clpo13/wikiget/README.md

 reflected immediately in the executable script.
 Unit tests can be run with `pytest` (make sure to run `pip install pytest` in the virtual environment first.)

-Alternatively, using [Hatch][hatch], simply clone the repository and run `hatch run test` to create the environment and run pytest all in one go.
-Also try `hatch shell` or `hatch run wikiget --help`.
+Alternatively, using [Hatch], simply clone the repository and run `hatch run test` to create the environment and run pytest all in one go.
+Wikiget can also be run directly in the Hatch environment with `hatch run wikiget [...]`.

 ## License